NITCbase/nitcbase.github.io/docs/Roadmap/Stage04.md

 B220287CS, Arun,      93, B
 ```

-Modify the code to get the rel-id of this relation too and run the following search queries **in your NITCbase** and confirm whether it is working.
+Populate the entries of the relation in the caches (by updating the `OpenRelTable` constructor) and update the `OpenRelTable::getRelId()` function to return the rel-id of the same.
+Then, run the following search queries **in your NITCbase** and confirm whether it is working.

 ```sql
 SELECT * FROM Students INTO null WHERE Batch=J;